Configure SSO with Microsoft Azure AD or AD FS as your Identity Provider

-- Before you begin, be sure to consult your IdP documentation and ensure that you have met the IdP configuration requirements.
+- Consult your IdP documentation and confirm that you have met the IdP configuration requirements.

-- For AD FS for Splunk Cloud, you may need to set the Claim Type as "UPN" when configuring your IdP.
-The Splunk blog post at https://www.splunk.com/blog/2016/09/14/configuring-microsofts-adfs-splunk-cloud.html provides more information about configuring AD FS for Cloud.
+- When you use Azure AD FS as an IdP on Splunk Cloud Platform, you might need to set the Claim Type as "UPN" when configuring your IdP.

 Configure Splunk Software for SAML